BarryCarlyon/twitch_misc/eventsub/websockets/web/activity_feed/README.md

 ## Notes

-This example gives an opinion on how to prcocess and collect the relevat events that would be untilised to run an overlay.
+This example gives an opinion on how to prcocess and collect the relevant events that would be untilised to run an overlay or a notification program for example.

 Specifically how to collect sub bombs (aka Community Gifts) into their groupings.